LukeCarrier/resume/README.md

 I took on additional responsibilities during a restructure.

 * Client liaison and relationship management.
-* Keeping our internal Moodle and Totara LMS distributions for our customers in sync with upstream.
+* Kept the internal Moodle and Totara LMS distributions in sync with upstream versions.
-* Day-to-day management of shared and dedicated Linux (CentOS and Debian) hosting environment.
+* Day-to-day management of shared and dedicated Linux (CentOS and Debian) hosting environments.
 * End to end development support, from scoping and solution design to delivery and deployment.

 #### Moodle Developer (September 2011 - June 2015)